A-New-BellHope/bellhopcuda/README.md

 version](https://github.com/A-New-BellHope/bellhop)--which made it impossible to parallelize the computation if we wanted to reproduce the original results (with the bugs).
-Instead of abandoning the parallelization--which was one of the main goals of the project--we decided to fix the bugs and improve the numerical stability.
+Instead of abandoning the parallelization--which was one of the main goals of the project--we decided to fix (many of) the bugs and improve the numerical stability.

 Since then, we have been comparing the results of `bellhopcxx` / `bellhopcuda` to our modified Fortran version, not to the original `BELLHOP` / `BELLHOP3D`.